SamirPaul1/assets/leetcode/problems/1731.The Number of Employees Which Report to Each Employee/README.md

 | 4           | Bob     | 9          | 36  |
 | 2           | Winston | null       | 37  |
 +-------------+---------+------------+-----+

-Result table:
+<strong>Output:</strong>
 +-------------+-------+---------------+-------------+
 | employee_id | name  | reports_count | average_age |
 +-------------+-------+---------------+-------------+
 | 9           | Hercy | 2             | 39          |
 +-------------+-------+---------------+-------------+
-Hercy 有两个需要向他汇报的员工, 他们是 Alice and Bob. 他们的平均年龄是 (41+36)/2 = 38.5, 四舍五入的结果是 39.
+<strong>Explanation:</strong> Hercy has 2 people report directly to him, Alice and Bob.
+Their average age is (41+36)/2 = 38.5, which is 39 after rounding it to the nearest integer.
 </pre>

-## 解法
+## Solutions

-### 方法一：自连接 + 分组统计
+### Solution 1: Self-Join + Grouping

-我们可以通过自连接的方式，将每个员工的上级经理信息连接到每个员工的信息上，然后再通过分组统计的方式，统计每个经理的下属员工数量和平均年龄。
+We can use self-join to connect the information of each employee's superior manager to the information of each employee, and then use grouping and aggregation to count the number of subordinates and the average age of each manager.

 <!-- tabs:start -->